Jackbuthesuck/Controller-Wrapper-For-Sentakki/README.md

 - Both bumpers trigger number keys based on stick angle
 - Keys dynamically switch as you rotate the stick
 - Prevents both sticks from pressing the same key simultaneously
+- Angle is used to decide what button to press.

 ### ControllerToMouse.exe
 Maps controller inputs to mouse cursor position with left-click.